KingSora/OverlayScrollbars/packages/overlayscrollbars-react/README.md

 import 'overlayscrollbars/overlayscrollbars.css';
 ```

-> __Note__: In older node versions use `'overlayscrollbars/styles/overlayscrollbars.css'` as the import path for the CSS file.
+> __Note__: If the path `'overlayscrollbars/overlayscrollbars.css'` is not working use `'overlayscrollbars/styles/overlayscrollbars.css'` as the import path for the CSS file.

 ## Component